eCosPro Software Licenses Compliance Guide

 Modified BSD Licenses

-The FreeBSD network stack, lwIP network stack, related networking software, and other minor portions of the software included in eCosPro releases are covered by modified BSD licenses.
-If your application does not include any of this functionality then this section does not apply to you.
-There are two main variants of the BSD license, the "4-clause BSD", and the "3-clause BSD".
+There are two main variants of the BSD license, the 4 clause BSD (“4-clause”), and the 2 or 3 clause BSD (“3-clause”).
 The 4-clause BSD variant is the original version of the license that was released by UC Berkeley.
-It requires that "All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by the University of California, Berkeley and its contributors".
+It requires that “All advertising materials mentioning features or use of this software must display the following acknowledgement: This product includes software developed by the University of California, Berkeley and its contributors”.
 This advertising requirement was subsequently rescinded by UC Berkely in 1999, creating the newer 3-clause BSD variant.
 In the meantime various software authors had adopted the 4-clause BSD license, retaining the advertising clause, and modifying the license to refer to the author instead of UC Berkeley.

 BSD advertising clause related Features & Authors